-Symptoms: Yellow patches on the scalp, yellowish large dandruff flakes on the scalp, itching, greasy hair.
+Symptoms: Yellow patches on the scalp, yellowish large dandruff flakes on the scalp, itching, and greasy hair.

 3. Fungal Dandruff

-If you are someone whose hairstyling routine consists of like five different products, you need to stop.
-Immediately.
-Using excessive amounts of styling products like leave-in conditioners, gels, serums, pomades, mousses or hair sprays can cause them to build upon your scalp.
+Using too many styling products (including leave-in conditioners, gels, serums, pomades, mousses or hair sprays) can cause them to accumulate on your scalp.
 This build-up can combine with dirt and dead skin cells to form dandruff.
 It could also lead to hair loss.

-Symptoms: Big whitish or yellowish large flakes on the scalp, irritation, hair fall.
+Symptoms: Big whitish or yellowish large flakes on the scalp, irritation, and hair fall.

 5. Dandruff Caused By Seborrheic Dermatitis

-Symptoms: White or yellowish huge dandruff flakes, scaly patches, greasiness, redness, irritation.
+Symptoms: Huge, white or yellowish dandruff flakes, scaly patches, greasiness, redness, and irritation.

 6. Dandruff Caused By Psoriasis

 Psoriasis is a chronic skin condition in which the immune system starts attacking healthy skin tissues.
-This leads to the rapid production of new skin cells before the old dead skin has had a chance to flake off.
-What results is the formation of thick silver-colored scaly patches on your scalp, neck, knees, and back.
+This leads to the rapid production of new skin cells before the old dead skin flakes off.
+The result is the formation of thick silver-colored scaly patches on your scalp, neck, knees, and back (4).

-Symptoms: Silver-colored scaly patches, thick white big flakes on scalp, redness, mild itching.
+Symptoms: Silver-colored scaly patches, thick white big flakes on the scalp, redness, and mild itching.

 Tips To Prevent Dandruff